Meet MoFo Women

-Whitney O’Byrne is a partner in Morrison Foerster’s Securities Litigation, Enforcement, and White Collar Defense practice groups.
-Whitney has represented technology companies, pharmaceutical companies, financial institutions and other clients in jury and bench trials and arbitrations.
-She has also represented both individual and institutional clients in investigations conducted by the Department of Justice, the Securities and Exchange Commission, the Federal Reserve and the Commodity Futures Trading Commission.
+Whitney O’Byrne is a trial lawyer with a wide range of experience litigating complex civil, regulatory, and criminal matters.
+She represents clients, large and small, in disputes involving intellectual property, legal malpractice, antitrust, consumer class actions, privacy class actions, and other commercial litigation in state and federal court.
+Whitney has also represented individual and institutional clients in investigations conducted by the Department of Justice, the Securities and Exchange Commission, the Federal Reserve, and the Commodity Futures Trading Commission.

-Whitney’s trial experience includes a multi-district antitrust case in the Southern District of New York, a patent trial in the Northern District of California, and multiple JAMS and AAA arbitrations.
+Whitney’s substantial trial experience includes a multi-district antitrust case in the Southern District of New York, a patent trial in the Northern District of California, criminal trials in California and New York, and multiple JAMS and AAA arbitrations.
 Whitney is also a NITA trial skills instructor and has taught trial advocacy at multiple levels for over 10 years.